-Corey Gruber currently serves as the Deputy Associate Administrator in the Office of Response and Recovery (ORR) at the Federal Emergency Management Agency (FEMA).
+Corey Gruber currently serves as the Acting Associate Administrator in the Office of Response and Recovery (ORR) at the Federal Emergency Management Agency (FEMA).

 Before joining the federal government in 2001, Mr. Gruber was Deputy Director of the Emergency Management Division for Research Planning, Inc., where he supported planning, training, exercise, and continuity needs for public and private sector clientele.
 He oversaw conduct of over 250 training exercises for 120 major metropolitan areas to help those areas prepare for response to terrorist use of weapons of mass destruction.